 Father Paul Dumais presides at the Catholic Mass on campus.
 He is a Catholic priest in the Prince of Peace Parish in Lewiston.
 His primary responsibilities there include being the Catholic priest-chaplain at Central Maine Medical Center as well as assisting at the parish.
 He was ordained as a deacon at the Cathedral parish in Portland and ordained as a priest in 2004 in his hometown of Madawaska, Maine.
 While he studied Humanities, Theology, and Catholic Culture at Franciscan University of Steubenville, he took a short break to work on a farm in Kansas.
 He has an M.A. in Philosophy from Boston College, and an M.Div. and M.A. in Theology from St. John’s Seminary in Brighton, MA.
 Father Paul has served as a priest and Parochial Vicar in many parishes throughout Maine.
 He also served as the priest-chaplain of St. Joseph’s College on Sebago Lake and the priest-chaplain to the Maine Correctional Center in Windham.
 Father Paul enjoys all kinds of outdoor activities and loves to discover the varied places of Maine’s landscape and cityscape.
 He is grateful for the opportunity to be a part of the Bates community and looks forward to conversations of all kinds!

-- Associated Minister of Music, Christian
+Associated Minister of Music, Christian

-Stephen, originally from Bronx, N.Y., has been the church pianist and choir director for the Brunswick, Maine Naval Air Station Chapel from 1999 until its closing in September 2010.
+Stephen, originally from Bronx, N.Y., was the church pianist and choir director for the Brunswick, Maine Naval Air Station Chapel from 1999 until its closing in September 2010.
 Stephen has also been the choir director of the Bates Gospelaires singing group since September 2009.
 A graduate of Bowdoin College, he is also a professional composer, producer, arranger and studio recording engineer.